Principal Investigator

 Bryan Moore

 Bryan Moore earned dual-degrees in Biochemistry and Philosophy at Virginia Tech.
 He attended medical school and earned his MD at the Medical College of Virginia at Virginia Commonwealth University.
 He completed a clinical Neurology residency at NYU and a clinical Neurocritical Care fellowship at the Hospital of the University of Pennsylvania, where he concurrently completed a post-doc research fellowship at the University of Pennsylvania Computational Memory Lab.
 After fellowships, he joined the University of Minnesota as an Assistant Professor (Affiliate) in the Department of Neurology with a clinical appointment at Hennepin County Medical Center as a Staff Neurointensivist and Medical Director of Stroke.
 Dr Moore is boarded in Neurology and in Neurocritical Care.
-He completed a Masters in Information and Data Science (MIDS) at the University of California, Berkeley before joining the Neural Modeling and Interface Lab at USC as a graduate research fellow.
-His current research is towards a PhD in Biomedical Engineering.
-He is also completing a Masters in Computer Science at USC.
-His current research involves using deep learning to capture the nonlinear functions that guide spike transformations between layers of neurons in the human brain.
-His research interests include both applied machine learning and theoretical machine learning, including using biologically-inspired novel algorithm techniques in deep learning.
+He completed a Masters in Information and Data Science (MIDS) at the University of California, Berkeley before joining the USC Neural Modeling and Interface Lab at USC.
+His current research involves using deep learning to capture the nonlinear functions that guide spike transformations between layers of neurons in the brain.

 He is the proud owner of three cats.